jscheytt/jscheytt.github.io.hugo/content/post/the-beauty-of-the-law/index.md

     - jesus
 ---

+*This is the first part of a series about The Beauty of the Law.*

 About two years ago God began revealing [Psalm 119](https://www.bibleserver.com/ESV.NIV/Psalm119) to me.
 This longest of all Psalms with its almost 200 verses is often feared for its length and especially its seemingly bizarre praise of "The Law".
 This refers to the Torah (the first 5 books of the Bible) and in a stricter sense to the commandments of the Torah.